Stop-Limit Order: Key Takeaways

 It’s important to consider the stock’s volatility.
 The more volatile, the wider limit you want to have.

 #3 Stop-Limit Order Strategy: Keep an Eye on Trading Volume

 It’s important to analyze a stock’s trading volume when determining whether to use a stop-limit order.
 It’s also smart for deciding where to place your limit.

 If a stock has a huge amount of liquidity historically, you may be better off using a stop-order without a limit.
 You can reasonably expect that liquidity will be there.

-If the stock’s too illiquid, it may be a good idea to lower your position size.
-That can allow you to more intelligently manage your risk.
+If the stock’s too illiquid, it may be smart to lower your position size to better manage your risk.